Champion trees

 Crabapple trees

-The south path and south central path were lined with crabapple trees, probably planted in the 1950s, although most have been lost over the past 20 years and only 6 large trees remain.
+The south path and south central path were lined with crabapple trees, planted at the same time as the Japanese cherries in the 1950s, although most have been lost over the past 20 years and only 6 large trees remain.
 Their white blossoms still create a beautiful display in spring.
+They appear to be Malus halliana, Hall crabapple, an East Asian species.
+Native to China, they were introduced to Japan in the Edo period (1603-1868).

 New trees: 4 new crabapple trees were planted in 2024: two European crabapple (malus sylvestris) in the south of the cemetery, and two Lebanese crabapple (malus trilobata) in the north of the cemetery.